Red Devils Blog

 — Ruben Amorim, 24.
 December 2025

 United saw the opportunity to sign Semenyo by triggering his release clause as a one-off - an opportunity to sign a target who they already wanted anyway.
 After Semenyo’s decision to join City instead, the £65m which would have been spent on Semenyo was not reallocated to any other targets.
 This was a cause of friction, with Amorim publicly saying as much.
+Amorim felt that United hadn’t done enough to try and sign Semenyo.

 United’s last game before Amad and Mbeumo headed to AFCON, with Mazraoui having already departed, was a home match against Bournemouth.
 United had unexpectedly started the game with a four-at-the-back formation, and the attacking style of play was electric.
 Defensive issues still persisted, though, and what some coined as the Premier League’s match of the season to that point ended in a 4-4 draw.
 If United could build on this attacking display, there was hope for the rest of the season.